Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Choose Sending.ac If…

-Choose Sending.ac if you're committed to 600+ mailboxes and want the lowest possible per-mailbox price right now.
-Lock in the current $0.40 rate before it increases.
+Choose Sending.ac if you're committed to 450+ mailboxes and want to lock in their current published rate before the next step-up.
 Sending.ac is ideal for large-scale operations that prioritize raw cost per mailbox and are comfortable with a higher minimum order and evolving pricing.

 The Verdict

-Sending.ac currently offers the lowest per-mailbox pricing in the market, making it the cost leader for large-volume operations (600+ mailboxes).
-However, their publicly announced price increases will eventually bring pricing close to ColdRelay's.
-ColdRelay wins on accessibility (50 vs. 600 minimum), pricing stability, and its 99% inbox guarantee.
-If you need 600+ mailboxes today and want the cheapest rate, Sending.ac is hard to beat.
+Sending.ac has historically offered the lowest per-mailbox pricing in the market, making it the cost leader for large-volume operations (450+ mailboxes).
+However, their publicly announced price-increase roadmap will eventually bring pricing close to ColdRelay's.
+ColdRelay wins on accessibility (50 vs. 450 minimum), pricing stability, and its 95% inbox guarantee.
+If you need 450+ mailboxes today and want to lock in Sending.ac's current rate before the next step-up, they're hard to beat.
 If you want flexibility, guarantees, and long-term pricing certainty, ColdRelay is the safer bet.

 Frequently Asked Questions